-Alcohol in the 17th century experienced change.
+Alcohol in the 17th century had great change.
 It was the Age of Discovery.
 European countries were rapidly expanding their exploration of the world.
 They made not only geographic discoveries, but material discoveries as well.

 - The Dutch came to dominate the wine trade.2

 - Vintners began producing sparkling wine.
 This was a major event in the history of alcohol in the 17th century.
 It first occurred in England with still wine from Champagne stored in cellars over the winter.
 There it underwent a secondary fermentation.
-The English referred to it as ‘brisk champagne’ in 1664.
-The French intensely disliked bubbles in wine and tried to prevent them.3 However, the English preferred them.
+The English referred to it as “brisk champagne” in 1664.
+The French intensely disliked bubbles in wine and tried to prevent them.3 But the English preferred them.
 Contrary to popular belief, Dom Perignon did not invent sparkling wine.
 Around 1668, he used strong bottles, invented a stronger enclosure, and began blending the contents.
-However, another century passed before vintners solved the problem, especially bursting bottles, and sparkling Champagne was popular.4
+Yet another century passed before vintners solved the problem, especially bursting bottles, and sparkling Champagne was popular.4

 Native North Americans